Fermented Foods: This Is Why You Need Them

 According to a study published in the Journal of Applied Microbiology, a diet that includes different fermented foods has a wide range of benefits for your health.
 Fermented foods are filled with probiotics that target your digestive system – improving not only your digestion but also strengthening your immune system.
-With the probiotics helping to balance out your gut bacteria, this makes it possible for the body to better absorb the nutrients from the foods you eat.
+With probiotics helping to balance out your gut bacteria, this makes it possible for the body to better absorb the nutrients from the foods you eat.
 Probiotics can also improve your mental health.
-A 2017 study showed the relation between a healthy gut and positive mental health.
-Click here to find out how probiotics can also contribute to achieving a flawless complexion.
+A 2017 study showed the relationship between a healthy gut and positive mental health.

 The following fermented foods are not only filled with probiotics but other nutrients that the body will readily absorb and appreciate.

 Kefir is a drinkable yogurt made from cow, goat or sheep’s milk.
 It’s considered the go-to drink for lactose intolerants due to its ability to improve their digestion.
-Compared to the yoghurt generally found in supermarkets, kefir is extremely low in sugar as it contains only 1% sugar, while yogurt contains 4%.
-Being filled with high levels of nutrients such as magnesium, calcium and probiotics, kefir is anti-inflammatory, can improve bone health and control blood sugar.
+Compared to the yogurt generally found in supermarkets, kefir is extremely low in sugar as it contains only 1% sugar, while yogurt contains 4%.
+Being filled with high levels of nutrients such as magnesium, calcium and probiotics, kefir is anti-inflammatory and can improve bone health and control blood sugar.

 One of the most common fermented foods, sauerkraut is made from cabbage strips, water and salt.
 A recipe so simple that you can make it yourself, all you need to do is mix the three ingredients in a jar and leave to ferment for 7-20 days.
 According to a study done by Russian neurologist Dr. Mercola, sauerkraut has a higher level of probiotics than probiotic supplements.
-Aside from being low in calories, sauerkraut contains plenty of fibre, anti-cancer properties, vitamin A, vitamin C, calcium, magnesium and other nutrients that help it combat inflammation, lower cholesterol and improve eye health.
+Aside from being low in calories, sauerkraut contains plenty of fibre and anti-cancer properties such as vitamin A, vitamin C, calcium, magnesium and other nutrients that help it combats inflammation, lower cholesterol and improve eye health.

 A traditional Japanese paste, miso is made using fermented soybeans and it can be added to soups, used as a dressing or a marinade.
 Miso contains all the essential amino acids – making it a complete protein – so its benefits include anti-aging, improvement of both heart health and your immune system and lowered risk of breast cancer.

 Another product made from soybeans – tempeh is a favorite meat-alternative amongst vegans and vegetarians alike due to its versatility.
-It can either be baked, steamed or sautéed.
-High in calcium, iron, magnesium and other vitamins, tempeh lowers cholesterol and eases menopausal symptoms.
+It can either be baked, steamed or sauteed.
+High in calcium, iron, magnesium and other vitamins, the tempeh lowers cholesterol and eases menopausal symptoms.